CoinCheung/DenseCL/README.md

 To do unsupervised pre-training and linear-evaluation of a ResNet50/ResNet101 model on ImageNet in an 8-gpu machine, run:
 ```
-sh dist_train.sh [your imagenet-folder with train and val folders] resnet50/resnet101
+sh dist_train.sh [your imagenet-folder with train and val folders] [resnet50 or resnet101]
 ```
 Since the paper says they use default mocov2 hyper-parameters, the above script uses same hyper-parameters as mocov2.